-1. The department of environmental conservation is hereby authorized and directed to develop, in consultation with the agency, individual management plans for units of land classified in the master plan for management of state lands heretofore prepared by the agency in consultation with the department of environmental conservation and approved by the governor.
+- 1. The department of environmental conservation is hereby authorized and directed to develop, in consultation with the agency, individual management plans for units of land classified in the master plan for management of state lands heretofore prepared by the agency in consultation with the department of environmental conservation and approved by the governor.
 Such management plans shall conform to the general guidelines and criteria set forth in the master plan.
-Until amended, the master plan for management state lands and the individual guide the plans shall management development and management of state lands in the Adirondack Park.

-2. The master plan and the individual management plan shall be reviewed periodically and may be amended from time to time, and when so amended shall as amended henceforth guide the development and management of state lands in the Adirondack Park.
-Amendments to the master plan shall be prepared by the consultation Agency, in with department of environmental conservation, and submitted after public hearing to the governor for his approval.

-3. The agency and department are hereby authorized to develop rules and regulations necessary, convenient or desirable to effectuate the purposes of this section.
+Until amended, the master plan for management of state lands and the individual management plans shall guide the development and management of state lands in the Adirondack park. - 2.
+The master plan and the individual management plans shall be reviewed periodically and may be amended from time to time, and when so amended shall as amended henceforth guide the development and management of state lands in the Adirondack park.
+Amendments to the master plan shall be prepared by the agency, in consultation with the department of environmental conservation, and submitted after public hearing to the governor for his approval. - 3.
+The agency and department are hereby authorized to develop rules and regulations necessary, convenient or desirable to effectuate the purposes of this section.

 Formerly Section 807, added L. 1971, c.
-706, Section 1; renumbered 816 and amended L. 1973, c.348, Section I. Section 807 read as follows:
+706, Section 1; renumbered 816 and amended L. 1973, c.348, Section I.

+Section 807 read as follows: